-When pupils have been identified, the MAT coordinator promotes these names and makes this register of pupils accessible to all staff.
-Subject leaders are asked to regularly refer to this register and inform the MAT coordinator of any changes that need to be made to ensure that these pupils are catered for both in and out of lessons.
+When pupils have been identified, the Head of department promotes these names and makes this register of pupils accessible to all staff.
+Heads of department are asked to regularly refer to this register and update any changes that need to be made to ensure that these pupils are catered for both in and out of lessons.